stratisproject/Documentation/source/Architecture Reference/FullNode/ComponentsOverview/full-node-components-and-features-overview.rst

 Miner
 ------

 The miner component fills block templates up with transactions from the memory pool (sorted by fees).
-When the block is full, the miner attempts to mine it using either the proof-of-stake function (for STRAT) or the proof-of-work function (for BTC).
+When the block is full, the miner attempts to mine it using either the proof-of-stake function (for STRAX) or the proof-of-work function (for BTC).
 When a block is successfully mined, it is presented to the peers on the network who will then attempt to validate it.

 The Stratis proof-of-stake algorithm
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 The Stratis proof-of-stake algorithm is designed to mine a block every 64 seconds.
 Broadly speaking, it works by having a target, which can be hit by running a mathematical algorithm; if the target is hit by a miner, the miner can mine the block.
 The Stratis proof-of-stake algorithm is designed so that it takes about 64 seconds for one miner to hit the target.
-The more STRAT the miner has staked, the more likely they are to be the miner who hits the target.
-For example, if a miner is in possession of 40% of the STRAT currently being staked, they have a 40% chance of being able to mine a block during each block cycle.
+The more STRAX the miner has staked, the more likely they are to be the miner who hits the target.
+For example, if a miner is in possession of 40% of the STRAX currently being staked, they have a 40% chance of being able to mine a block during each block cycle.

-Because the algorithm is dependent on the STRAT that a miner is staking, the wallet is contacted to check the miner's staking power.
+Because the algorithm is dependent on the STRAX that a miner is staking, the wallet is contacted to check the miner's staking power.
 UTXOs are retrieved from the wallet and checked that they are valid for staking.

 Wallet
 ---------